kevhwa/encrypted-email-system/README.md

 ```
 $ (trap 'kill 0' SIGINT; ./bin/server & ./bin/server -a)
 ```
-This command will start both server instances, and all you to quit both instances at the same time using `control + C`.
+This command will start both server instances.
+To quit both instances at the same, simply `control + C`.

-Alternatively, you can start both server instances in individual terminal windows from the `./tree/server-dir` directory.
-You'll need to `sudo` into the server directory to start the second server instance.
+An alternative option is to start both server instances in individual terminal windows from the `./tree/server-dir` directory.
+You'll need to `sudo` into the server directory to start the second server instance, as this directory is only available to `root` and `server` users.
 ```
 $  # in the installation terminal (you should already be in the sandbox)
 $ ./bin/server